-Applicants to the Health Career programs (e.g. Nursing, Dental Assisting, Pharmacy Technology, Radiography, and Respiratory Therapy) must meet specific admission requirements.
+Applicants to the Health Career programs (e.g. Nursing, Dental Assisting, Pharmacy Technology, Radiography, Respiratory Therapy, and Surgical Technology) must meet specific admission requirements.
 Generally these are:

 - 1. Compliance with published application deadline for each program. - 2.
-Graduation from high school or G.E.D. - Completion of specific required high school and/or collegelevel courses required for acceptance.
+Graduation from high school or G.E.D. - 3.
+Completion of specific required high school and/or college-level courses required for acceptance.
 Courses must be completed with a grade of "C" or better. - 4.
 Qualification on certain diagnostic reading, comprehensive and/or computational tests as required for each program. - 5.
 Completion of the program-specific application materials. - 6.
-Submission of a high school transcript and college transcripts with the WCC application.
+Submission of a high school transcript and college transcripts with the WCC application. - 7.
+Any other program specific admission requirements.